theAmberLion/Utility/Linux Blocklist injection/hotwo.md

 `/usr/local/bin/curl`

-To find what are the patch to executables, use
+To find what are the path to executables in your system, use:

 `which jq`